sta/websocket-sharp/README.md

   };
 ```

-`e` has passed as a `WebSocketSharp.ErrorEventArgs`.
+`e` is passed as a `WebSocketSharp.ErrorEventArgs` instance.

+If you would like to get the error message, you should access `e.Message` property.

 `e.Message` property returns a `string` that represents the error message.

-If the error is due to an exception, `e.Exception` property returns a `System.Exception` instance that caused the error.
+And `e.Exception` property returns a `System.Exception` instance that represents the cause of the error if it is due to an exception.

 ##### WebSocket.OnClose Event #####